spreadwyvern/spreadwyvern.github.io/projects/sepsis/fluid therapy.md

   - amount of UOs.

 ### Dynamic Change of a Patient’s Condition
-- The dynamic change of a patient’s condition is an important clinical feature event[3]
-- We integrated features acquired during the corresponding time window (Fc)
-- Also included the features of precedent event (Fp).
+- The dynamic change of a patient’s condition is an important clinical feature event [3], to bring this concept into practice, we extracted **features acquired during the corresponding time window** *(Fc)* as well as **the features of precedent event** *(Fp)*.

 ### Feature Sets
 ![feature sets](/assets/images/sepsis/features.png)

 ## Outcome Measurements
+We considered two outcome measurements regarding patients' fluid status.
-- Decreased amount of UO compared to that in the previous time window.
+1. Decreased amount of UO compared to that in the previous time window.
-- Oliguria
-  - defined as the amount of UO is less than 0.5 ml/kg per hour.
+2. Oliguria: defined as the amount of UO is less than 0.5 ml/kg per hour.

 ## Model Architecture and Interpretability
 - The model of choice was based on gradient tree boosting algorithm.